openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Example Requests
-The following section show examples of requests for `verified_claims`.
+This section shows examples of requests for `verified_claims`.

 ## Verification of Claims by a document